hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Subarray Sum Analysis
+# Array Sorting by Even and Odd Elements

 ## Description
-This program generates all possible subarrays of an input array and calculates their sums.
-It then identifies and displays the subarray with the maximum sum.
+This C++ program sorts an input array such that all even elements appear first, followed by all odd elements.
+The relative order of the even and odd elements is maintained within their respective groups.

 ## Features:
 - **Dynamic Memory Allocation**: Uses `new` to handle arrays dynamically.
-- **Subarray Computation**: Displays all possible subarrays along with their sums.
-- **Maximum Sum Subarray Identification**: Finds and prints the subarray with the highest sum.
+- **Efficient Sorting**: Even elements are placed at the beginning and odd elements at the end while keeping their relative order.
-- **User-Friendly Input**: The user specifies the array size and elements.
+- **User Input**: The user specifies the array size and elements for sorting.

 ## How It Works:
-1. **Array Input**: The user provides the array size and elements.
+1. **Array Input**: The user provides the size and elements of the array.
-2. **Subarray Generation**: The program calculates and prints all possible subarrays.
-3. **Sum Calculation**: The sum of each subarray is stored.
-4. **Find Maximum Sum Subarray**: The subarray with the largest sum is displayed.
+2. **Sorting Process**: The program separates even and odd numbers and sorts them into a new array.
+3. **Display Sorted Array**: The sorted array (even numbers followed by odd numbers) is printed.

 ## Usage:

 ### **Example Input:**
-Enter size of array= 3 Enter array element= 1 Enter array element= 2 Enter array element= 3
+Enter size of array= 5 Enter array element= 4 Enter array element= 3 Enter array element= 7 Enter array element= 2 Enter array element= 1

 ### **Example Output:**
-1
-1 2
-1 2 3
-2
-2 3
-3
-Subarray with maximum sum: 1 2 3
+4 2 3 7 1